HappyFrowl/documentation/Networking.md

 - `getent hosts`
     - Get all known hosts.
-    - Essentially lists the contents of `/etc/hosts`.
+    - Lists the contents of `/etc/hosts`.

 ## DHCP